Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Data structure for Monge matrices

 The above solution can be generalized to queries that start at the first row of $M$ but do not necessarily end at the last row of $M$.
 This is done by considering the Monge matrices $M_{i}$ consisting of the first $i$ rows of $M$.
-For every such matrix, we need a predecessor structure storing all of its breakpoints, and additionally a range maximum structure over their associated values.
+For every such matrix, we need a predecessor structure storing all of its breakpoints, and additionally a range maximum structure over their associated values $m_i$.
 Hence now we need to construct a similar tree $T$ as in Lemma~\ref{lem:subcolumn} on $O(m)$ nodes, but now every node has both a weight and a value.
 The weight of a node is the column number of the corresponding breakpoint $c_{k}$, and the value is its $m_{k}$ (or undefined if $k=1$).
 As in Lemma~\ref{lem:subcolumn}, the breakpoints of $M_{i}$ are exactly the ancestors of the node $s(i)$.
 Note that every $m_{k}$ is defined in terms of $c_{k-1}$ and $c_{k}$, but this is not a problem because the predecessor of a breakpoint does not change during the whole construction.
 We maintain a weighted ancestor structure using the weights (in order to find $c_{i}$ and $c_{i'}$ in $O(\pred{m,n})$ time), and a {\em generalized range maximum structure} using the values.
 A generalized range maximum structure of a tree $T$, given two query nodes $u$ and $v$, returns the maximum value on the unique $u$-to-$v$ path in $T$.
 It can be implemented in $O(m)$ space and $O(1)$ query time after $O(m\log m)$ preprocessing~\cite{DemaineLandauWeimann} once we have the values.
 The values can be computed with subrow maximum queries in $O(m \cdot \pred{n,m}) = O(m\log m)$ total time. \end{proof}

 By applying Lemma~\ref{lem:submatrix} twice to every node of the full binary tree $\mathcal T$, we construct in $O(m\log ^2 m)$ time a data structure of size $O(m\log m)$ to answer submatrix maximum queries in $O(\pred{m,n}+\pred{n,m})$ time.
 In order to apply Lemma~\ref{lem:submatrix} to a node of $\mathcal T$ we need a subrow maximum query data structure for the corresponding rows of the matrix $M$.
 Note, however, that a single subrow maximum query data structure for $M$ can be used for all nodes of $\mathcal T$.
+We thus obtained the following theorem.

 \begin{theorem} Given an $m\times n$ Monge matrix $M$, and a data structure answering subrow maximum queries on $M$ in $O(\pred{n,m})$ time, one can construct in $O(m\log ^2 m)$ time a data structure taking $O(m \log m)$ additional space, that answers submatrix maximum queries on $M$ in $O(\pred{m,n}+\pred{n,m})$ time. \end{theorem}